 in Naples, Bonita Springs, & Fort Myers

 A cataract is a clouding of the clear natural lens of the eye.
 The lens is the part of the eye that acts as a window behind the iris and the pupil.
-Unfortunately, occurs naturally as we age and tends to impact people over the age of 40.
+Unfortunately, they occur naturally as we age and tend to impact people over the age of 40.
 Although age is the most common reason for cataracts, occasionally children are born with congenital cataracts and young adults can develop debilitating visual impairment from a cataract.

-You are ready for cataract eye treatment when it is interfering with your everyday lifestyle.
-This point is different for different individuals.
+You are ready for cataract eye treatment when it is interfering with your everyday lifestyle, which is different for each individuals.
 An elderly nursing home patient may not be as bothered by a cataract to the same degree as an active younger person.
-Most ophthalmologists no longer use the term "ripe" when determining when cataract surgery is appropriate.
-Instead, the surgery is generally indicated when your vision is interfering with your lifestyle and, therefore, the enjoyment of your life is diminished.
-Here are a few aspects that we find to be good indicators that a Naples, FL individual should consider cataract eye surgery at All Saints Eye Center.
+Ophthalmologists no longer use the term "ripe" when determining when cataract surgery is appropriative, instead, the surgery is generally indicated when your vision is interfering with your lifestyle and enjoyment of life.
+Some of the most common symptoms of problematic cataracts are

 - Cloudy lenses